 Choose the right email signature layout

-First of all, try to arrange all the elements in your email signature so that they don’t make your design cluttered and overwhelming for your readers.
+First of all, try to arrange all the elements in your email footer so that they don't make your design cluttered and overwhelming for your readers.

 Professional email signature design tips and principles

-Finally, let’s dive deeper into professional email signature design and its best practices.
+Finally, let's dive deeper into ideal email signature design and its best practices.

 General advice

-When creating your signature, keep these tips in mind.
+When creating your effective signature, keep these tips in mind.

 - Make it relevant.
 Your signature is part of every communication you make, so it must be appropriate to each situation.
 If you usually write emails to your friends, clients, and colleagues, you'll want to ensure the signature you use is suitable for each.
 You can also have a few signatures.

 - Optimize it for mobile.
-When creating an email signature with images, make sure to make it mobile-friendly.
+When creating a signature with images, make sure to make it mobile-friendly.
 81% of people read emails on their phones.
 If the signature is blurry or pixelated, it will look unprofessional.

 - Keep it simple.
-Less is more when it comes to making a professional signature.
+Less is more when it comes to making a well-designed email signature.
 Try to fit all the most important information into just three or four lines of text.

 Informative elements